sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 - Do you have any all-gender or single occupancy bathrooms or changing rooms in your space?
 How many are there and where are they?
 - If you have a pair of single occupancy bathrooms that are labeled "Men" and "Women", can you change them both to be all-gender?
-- Do all employees know that they shouldn't question anyone's right to be in a bathroom or locker room?
+- Do all employees know that their behavior in bathroom and locker rooms is governed by the organizational harassment policy, including questioning someone’s right to use that facility?
 - How will you handle an employee and/or other tenants of a building that are uncomfortable with a transgender or non-binary individual using the bathroom?
 - If you have employees that work outside of a traditional office environment, how will you accommodate their bathroom and other facility needs?
 - Do your nursing rooms allow use by trans men and non-binary parents who need to nurse?